yoctoproject/poky/documentation/overview-manual/overview-manual-yp-intro.rst

    library code can be re-used from shared Copy-On-Write (COW) pages.

-   The original upstream prelink project only supports running prelink on the end target device due to the reliance on the target device’s dynamic linker.
+   The original upstream prelink project only supports running prelink on the end target device due to the reliance on the target device's dynamic linker.
 This restriction causes issues when developing a cross-compiled system.
 The cross-prelink adds a synthesized dynamic loader that runs on the host, thus permitting cross-prelinking